Iraqi president asks Abadi to form government

 State television showed footage of the president shaking hands with Abadi and telling him: "I hope you will be successful in forming a broader-based government."

 Abadi is a low-key figure who spent time in Britain.
-According to his Facebook biography, his favorite quotation is "the key to leadership is tolerance".
+According to his Facebook biography, his favourite quotation is "the key to leadership is tolerance".

 Sectarian violence has become widespread in Iraq again, reaching levels seen when a civil war peaked in 2006-2007.